Adam Duvall Player Props: Red Sox vs. Blue Jays

-On Friday, Adam Duvall (.212 batting average in his past 10 games, with three doubles, two home runs, three walks and four RBI) and the Boston Red Sox play the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
-First pitch is at 7:10 PM ET.
+Adam Duvall -- batting .212 with three doubles, two home runs, three walks and four RBI in his past 10 games -- will be in action for the Boston Red Sox against the Toronto Blue Jays, with Jose Berrios on the mound, on August 5 at 4:10 PM ET.

 Adam Duvall Game Info & Props vs. the Blue Jays